KXzeno/WorKx/content/posts/what-wave-do-you-flow/index.md

 Entropy
 Micro-state

 Masculine vs. Feminine Goals.
-Horikita, Way of the House Husband M Strives for achievement
+Horikita, Way of the House Husband, League of Legends all women esports team M Strives for achievement
 F Strives for social longing